Postgraduate Taught Courses

-The taught postgraduate courses in the School of Economics are an opportunity to take your economics further, including as a step on your path to a PhD.
-Our MSc courses are designed to bring you to the forefront of current economic thinking and cover a wide variety of specialisms in economics, each of which reflect the research interests and expertise of the academic staff in the school.
+Our MSc courses are designed to bring you to the forefront of current economic thinking and cover a wide variety of specialisms in economics, each of which reflect our research interests and expertise.

 Dual degree options

 The school has dual degree options with the Universities of Konstanz and Tübingen in Germany.
 Under the dual degree option, students who have successfully completed the taught component of the MSc at Nottingham can spend a second year in Konstanz or Tübingen.